Delegatus Legal Services Inc. (“Delegatus”, “we”, “our”) takes your privacy seriously.

 Is your personal information transferred outside Quebec?

 The personal information collected by Delegatus is hosted on secure servers that may be located outside the province of Quebec, including in Canada and the United States.
 We may also share your personal information with foreign business partners (e.g., lawyers or foreign correspondents) as part of the provision of our services.
-When your personal information is transferred abroad, contractual commitments to protect the confidentiality of your information may be put in place if required by applicable laws.
+When your personal information is transferred abroad, contractual commitments to protect the confidentiality of your information are put in place if required by applicable laws.

 How long do we keep your personal information?

 We will retain your personal information only for as long as necessary to fulfill the purposes listed in this Policy, or as required to comply with our legal, ethical, and regulatory obligations.
 After this time, your personal information will be destroyed or anonymized.

 How do we protect the confidentiality of your personal information?

 The personal information that we collect is kept confidential in accordance with applicable laws.
 For example, if you choose to provide us with personal information by email, or through a form on our website, we will only use the information that is strictly necessary to respond to your message and to act on it, and we will ensure that it is kept confidential.

 We also take reasonable administrative, technical, and physical measures to protect your personal information from their unauthorized loss, theft, access or use.
 For example, we make sure that access to our offices and computer equipment is restricted, and that our staff and the members of the collective are trained about the security and confidentiality of the personal information to which they have access.

 What are your rights?

 You have the following rights: